shristi12/TestCABI/README.md

 - Note: This test is not necessarily an example of best practice in all cases, sometimes deliberately so, but rather is for the purposes of testing your knowledge and understanding and providing suitable discussions points in a face-to-face interview.

 ## How to complete the test
-- Log into GitHub and take a clone of the repo
+- Log in to GitHub and take a clone of the repo https://github.com/cabi-org/Test.SDET.2020
 - Create a new branch from master called your name (e.g. if your name as shown on your CV is Joan B. Smith, call the branch joan-b-smith)
 - Complete the tasks below, committing your answers locally as you see fit to your branch
 - For questions, update the README.md file to include answers at the appropriate point in the file
 - Once you've completed the test or your time is about to elapse, push your changes to origin.
-- Access will be granted to the repo for your user at the start of the test window and removed at the end of your alloted time
+- Access will be granted to the repo for your GitHub account at the start of the test window and removed at the end of your alloted time
+- We will try to give you a 1 minute warning via Zoom however you are responsible for knowing when your time is up
+- You will have **nn minutes** to complete the test

 # Tasks and Questions
-Each task should be doable independently of the other tasks unless otherwise stated.
+Each task should be doable independently of the other tasks.

 1. Refactor the HomePage feature scenario so the three social media scenarios are condensed into one (this includes the scenarios are steps)
 2. Implement the tests required to test the scenarios described in JustChrome.feature using Selenium or similar